How can you reduce the cost of health and beauty?

 Basic colours can be done yourself with a box or two for $10 (buy them on sale) or get a tube of colour from Priceline/Hairhouse Warehouse or similar with the peroxide.

-Dandruff: if you have issues with dandruff, rubbing coconut or other oil into the scalp overnight then washing your hair the next day can help.
+If you have issues with dandruff, rubbing coconut or other oil into the scalp overnight then washing your hair the next day can help.
 It will weigh down your hair though and be greasy the next day.
-Rubbing salt into the scalp, rinsing with apple cider vinegar and anti dandruff shampoos are all options.
+Rubbing salt into the scalp, rinsing with apple cider vinegar and anti dandruff shampoos are all options too.

-Treatments: if you have dry hair you can use coconut oil wrapped up overnight and washed out in the morning.
-This is a heavy treatment if you have fine hair and can weigh down your hair if not rinsed properly.
+With dry hair you can use oil on your hair, wrapped it up overnight and wash out in the morning.
+This is a heavy treatment if you have fine hair oil can weigh down your hair if not rinsed properly.
 Alternatively, use treatments from the hairdressers.

-Styling and other needs: I use a hairdryer (mine is a professional one), a GHD hair straightener (which is also 5 years old), a quality brush (currently using a macadamia brush and it is my favourite ever!), some clips, bobby pins and hairspray.
-I use coconut oil on the ends if they feel a little dry and sometimes use Redken Anti Snap.
+I use a hairdryer (mine is a professional one), a GHD hair straightener (which is almost 7 years old), a quality brush, some clips, bobby pins and hairspray.
+I use coconut oil on the ends if they feel a little dry and sometimes Redken Anti Snap.
 I don’t use many styling products and if I do, I compare prices online, buying them on sale.

 Most of the products you will be sold in a salon you don’t really need.
 I do recommend finding the right shampoo and conditioner for your hair though.
 It doesn’t have to be expensive but the cheap shampoos aren’t good for coloured hair.

 You might have a simple routine or you may be right into contouring and spending an hour on makeup.
 Mine would be considered basic by most standards as I don’t contour and do it in a few minutes.

 Innisfree is my favourite skincare brand.
 Black Green Tea moisturiser and masks are instant facelifts.
 Previousl, I simply used microfibre cloth and warm water to wash my face thoroughly, cold water to ‘tone’ and coconut oil if needed for moisturising.
 I found most products were expensive, dried my skin out or didn’t work at all.
 Last year I started using Innisfree and have been amazed at the results.

-Facial: I haven’t had one in a salon for years and don’t miss it.
+I haven’t had one in a salon for years and don’t miss it.
 For me, they were not relaxing and there was no benefit.
-On a weekend I do a full routine of cleanse, scrub, mask, tone, moisturise, eye cream, the lots at home.
-Now I do none of it.
-If you want to do it, most of it can be done with products in your pantry!
+On a weekend I do a full routine of cleanse, scrub, mask, tone, moisturise, eye cream, the lot at home mainly with Innisfree products.
+If you want to do it, most of it can be done with products in your pantry.
 Check out recipes for scrubs such as sugar and oil (mix 3 parts sugar to 1 part oil) or oats and milk plus masks such as egg or avocado, depending on your skin type.
 You can do a face peel with gelatin and milk too.

 1 Tablespoon gelatin